EDAURU/doc-4-js/README.md

 ## Introduction ##
 Is a web application that allows API documentation file generation, based on any JavaScript file that contains **Doc 4 JS annotations**.
 It is designed to ease the burden of documenting libraries, making it easier to disclose them.
-Still, it can be used by any programming lover or investigador as a didactic way of learning about web applications.
+Still, it can be used by any programming lover or investigator as a didactic way of learning about web applications.

 ## Doc 4 JS Annotations ##
 They allow the application to recognize *metadata* from any code segment submitted for processing.
 Doc 4 JS has a solid set of annotations that fulfill generic documentation needs for any JavaScript library.
 These annotations can be related to the section of the library they pretend to document.
-A JavaScript library can be divided in four seccions: *head*, *methods*, *variables* and *observations*.
+A JavaScript library can be divided in four sections: *head*, *methods*, *variables* and *observations*.

 > **HEADER ANNOTATIONS**
 >
 > **@head**
-	> Marks the beggining of the head section of the library,
+	> Marks the beginning of the head section of the library,
 >
 > **@author {name}**
 	> Makes reference to the author of the library.